Lk. 19:20-27

 Let us first note that there were citizens of this nobleman’s territory who hated him and did not want him to establish his kingdom.
 We see here that they were slaughtered and never became part of this new kingdom.
 This is separate and different from what the disobedient servant suffers.
 The disobedient servant is not destroyed, but he certainly suffers loss.
 These minas are what God gives us to complete good works.
 They represent the gifts, talents, knowledge, and whatever else God gives us to steward as tools for our work.
 When Christ returns, He will ask us to show the fruits of our work.
 These works of ours will be tested on that day.

-This parable is reminiscent of 1 Cor.
-3. With these works of ours, we build on the foundation of Jesus Christ.
+This parable is reminiscent of 1 Corinthians 3.
+With these works of ours, we build on the foundation of Jesus Christ.
 If those works are indeed good, what we have built on the foundation of Christ will survive the fire, and we will receive a reward.
 If we have built with anything other than the good works we are commanded to carry out, that which was built will be destroyed.
-The servant survives, but he will experience loss.
-He will be saved but without a reward.
+The servant survives, but he will experience loss; he will be saved but without a reward.
 It is for the servant to be faithful in what he builds on the foundation of Christ, and he certainly is expected to build while waiting for his Lord’s return.
 Father, increase our faithfulness in completing good works that will withstand the fire and yield a reward.